Manason/effective-fivem-lua/docs/functions.md

 ### Optional Parameters
 Required parameters should come before optional ones.

-## Exports
+## Export Documentation
-Exports should export local functions and have a [lua-language-server annotation](https://github.com/sumneko/lua-language-server/wiki/Annotations) to delare the API
+Exports should have a [lua-language-server annotation](https://github.com/sumneko/lua-language-server/wiki/Annotations) to delare the API
 ```lua
 --- Puts a space between a first and last name
 ---@param first string first name